Meraki-Solutions/green-state/README.md

 );
 ```

 Note that these components are able to share state without having to know about each other. `AppNotificationBar` in the above example is a bit verbose as it needs to use `<Inject>` to get the state object and then `<Subscribe>` to subscribe to changes.
-Green State provides an `<InjectAndSubscribe>` helper that makes this common paradigm more terse.
+GreenState provides an `<InjectAndSubscribe>` helper that makes this common paradigm more terse.

 ```js
 import { InjectAndSubscribe } from '@symbiotic/green-state';